 Climate Change Levy for Businesses

-The Climate Change Levy (CCL) is a UK tax on electricity and gas supplied to businesses, designed to encourage energy efficiency and reduced greenhouse gas emissions.
+The Climate Change Levy (CCL) is a UK tax on electricity and gas supplied to businesses, designed to encourage business energy efficiency and reduced greenhouse gas emissions.

 In the past year, businesses paid a total of £1.8 billion in CCL charges.
 This guide explains how the levy works, the available exemptions and discounts, and ways to reduce CCL costs.